dgraph-io/dgraph/wiki/content/mutations/index.md

 ### Example

-Consider an example with following schema:
+Consider an example with the following schema:

 ```sh
 curl localhost:8080/alter -X POST -d $'